 Optional Items !
-2 !
 2nd # Item Description 1 Travel Insurance COBS strongly recommends purchasing travel insurance to protect you in the event of an emergency cancellation or early medical departure.
 You can find many companies that offer travel insurance.
 COBS travel agent (Ruby Frederick/303.680.5241) usually suggests TravelX. (www.travelexinsurance.com).
 1 Water Filter COBS disinfects all wilderness water with iodine, bleach, or by boiling.
 Not all of these methods are effective against cryptosporidium.
 Immunocompromised people may wish to obtain an appropriate water filter for their course.
-1 Camera, Batteries, Memory Cards We recommend small, light digital cameras or disposable 35mm cameras.
+Camera, Batteries, Memory Cards We recommend small, light digital cameras or disposable 35mm cameras.
 Bring multiple cameras if disposable.
-If bringing a non- disposable camera, consider taking extra precautions like putting it in a Ziploc bag or hard case to keep out dirt and sand.
+If bringing a non-disposable camera, consider taking extra precautions like putting it in a Ziploc bag or Pelican hard case to keep out dirt and sand.
 Do not count on using your phone as your camera.
 Most of our courses do not allow phone use.
 1 Trekking poles These are of great assistance to those who experience knee problems or want more stability on the trail.
 Should be adjustable to strap on your pack when needed.
 We recommend Flip Lock style instead of expansion nut style.
-Black Diamond and Leki are reputable trekking pole brands.
+Example: REI Traverse Powerlock.
+Black Diamond and Leki are also reputable trekking pole brands.
 Please label your poles with your name and phone number so that we can find them if they are accidentally left behind.
-2 2nd 1 Simple pocket knife or multi-tool For kitchen and camp tasks.
-Lightweight, folding.
-Locking blade recommended.
-No fixed blade knifes.
-No blades over 3.5 inches.
-Remember airport security considerations!
-Students will be taught basic knife use and safety.
-Any student using their knife in an unsafe or intimidating way may have their knife confiscated by instructors, and may face other disciplinary action.
-Knives are typically not allowed on solo experiences.
+1 Crazy Creek Chair Crazy Creek is a popular brand.
+No chairs with legs can be brought!
+Must be lightweight and packable/rollable.
+These make sitting during meals, discussions, and lessons more comfortable.
 1 Water bladder or hydration system CamelBak or Platypus are good brands; there are several others.
-Please bring a hard 32oz water bottle as a backup in case of breakage in the field.
-1 Ear Plugs Recommended if you are a light sleeper.
-1 Moisturizing lotion For dry skin.
+Please bring a hard 32oz water bottle as a backup in case of breakage in the backcountry 1 1 Ear Plugs Moisturizing lotion Recommended if you are a light sleeper.
+For dry skin.
 3 oz. max.
-1 Pair of aftermarket boot insoles.
-We highly recommend these if you use them in your everyday shoes.
-Or, even if you don't, they may help you in a new boot.
-Insoles can help prevent blisters and other injuries and reduce foot fatigue.
-Superfeet and Sole brands are high quality.
 1 Pair of Crocs-style garden clogs.
 Light, foam, with heel strap.
-These make an excellent camp shoe.
+These make an excellent camp shoe and dorm slipper.
 However, your athletic shoes are fine for camp shoes.
+1 Thermos or Vacuum bottle 1⁄2 liter size, maximum.
+Can be really nice for mid-day hot drinks.